 If you get sued by a credit card company or other debt collector you should consult with a bankruptcy attorney to learn about what options may be available to you.
-A bankruptcy lawyer can tell you if and how the debt that you are being sued for can be discharged through bankruptcy.
-You should make an appointment soon after receiving garnishment papers as waiting until after a default judgment is entered against you is not a good idea.
+A bankruptcy lawyer can tell you if and how the debt that you are being sued for can be discharged through bankruptcy, which means you don’t need to pay the debt back.
+You should make an appointment with a bankruptcy lawyer before or soon after receiving garnishment papers as waiting until after a default judgment is entered against you is not a good idea as the judgment will be reported on your credit report and then your wages or bank accounts could be garnished and a lien placed on any real estate that you may own.
+It’s possible that bankruptcy may not be a good option for everybody, therefore your bankruptcy attorney can also talk to you about whether it makes sense to file an Answer in your debt collection case or whether settling your debt may make sense for you moving forward, where the debt may be able to be settled for 50% of what you owe.

-Once you file for protection under the Bankruptcy Code through either a chapter 7 or chapter 13 bankruptcy, something called the automatic stay prohibits any creditors from taking action against you or your assets.
-If you have been sued, this means that the creditor cannot pursue the matter any further and the debt will be discharged.
-So, if you have been sued but a judgment has not yet been entered, that creditor is treated just like any other unsecured creditor so long as the debt that you are being sued for is related to an unsecured debt such as credit cards or medical bills.
+Once you file for protection under the Bankruptcy Code through either a chapter 7 bankruptcy or chapter 13 bankruptcy, something called the automatic stay prohibits any creditors from taking action against you or your assets, including garnishing your hard earned wages.
+If you have been sued and filed for bankruptcy, this means that the creditor cannot pursue the matter any further and the debt will likely be discharged at the completion of your bankruptcy case.
+If you have been sued but a judgment has not yet been entered yet, that creditor is treated just like any other unsecured creditor so long as the debt that you are being sued for is related to an unsecured debt such as credit cards or medical bills.
+In order for a credit to take action against you to garnish wages or your bank account, they must obtain a judgment against you.

-If you have additional questions please contact Symmes Law Group at 206-682-7975 to schedule your free consultation.
+If you have additional questions about whether filing for bankruptcy will help you hand a lawsuit from a credit card company, please contact Symmes Law Group online or give us a call at 206-682-7975 to schedule your free consultation.